hexdreamer/tesseract-build/README.md

 <img height="650" src="Notes/static/guide/ipad_app_blank_errors.png"/>

-The colored rectangles, texts, and numbers are the iterated bounding boxes, utf8 texts, and confidence scores from the basics section and are now wrapped up in a **RecognizedRectangle**:
+The colored rectangles, texts, and numbers are the iterated bounding boxes, utf8 texts, and confidence scores, and are now wrapped up in a **RecognizedRectangle**:

 ```swift
 struct RecognizedRectangle {